joellijo32/Useless-Projects-2.0/README.md

 ### Team Members
 - Team Lead: Naveen S - College of Engineering, Trivandrum
-- Member 2: Naveen S - College of Engineering, Trivandrum
+- Member 2: Joel Lijo Mathew- College of Engineering, Trivandrum

 ### Project Description
 People often wonder about the calories in food… but what about the things we should NEVER eat?